gh9869827/fifo-tool-airlock-model-env/README.md

 ## 📄 Disclaimer

-This project is not affiliated with or endorsed by Hugging Face, FastAPI, Docker, or Microsoft (Phi-4 model family).
+This project is not affiliated with or endorsed by Hugging Face, FastAPI, Docker, Microsoft (Phi-4 model family), or the Python Software Foundation.
+It builds on their open-source technologies under their respective licenses.

 ---

 ## 📄 Attribution

-The [Phi-4 Multimodal Instruct model card](https://huggingface.co/microsoft/Phi-4-multimodal-instruct) published by Microsoft
-on Hugging Face was originally used as a starting point for developing the Phi-4 model adapter support in this project.
+The usage examples of the [Phi-4 Multimodal Instruct model](https://huggingface.co/microsoft/Phi-4-multimodal-instruct) published by Microsoft on Hugging Face were originally used as a starting point for developing the Phi-4 model adapter support in this project.

-The model code provided in that repository is published under the MIT license, which permits reuse and adaptation with attribution.
+This includes inspiration from both the model card and associated example code files, which are published under the MIT license and permit reuse and adaptation with attribution.